AmandineFlachs/finexial/README.md

 Finexial has been designed to be easy to run and use thanks to [Nvidia AI Workbench](https://www.nvidia.com/en-gb/deep-learning-ai/solutions/data-science/workbench/).
 It currently relies on the non-gated [nvidia/Llama3-ChatQA-1.5-8B](https://build.nvidia.com/nvidia/chatqa-1-5-8b) model.

 ### Follow the steps to set up Finxial:
-* Install and configure [Nvidia AI Workbench](https://www.nvidia.com/en-gb/deep-learning-ai/solutions/data-science/workbench/) locally and open up AI Workbench [(see the doc for more info and troubleshooting)](https://docs.nvidia.com/ai-workbench/user-guide/latest/overview/introduction.html).
+* Install and configure [Nvidia AI Workbench](https://www.nvidia.com/en-gb/deep-learning-ai/solutions/data-science/workbench/) locally and open up AI Workbench [(see the documentation for more info)](https://docs.nvidia.com/ai-workbench/user-guide/latest/overview/introduction.html).
+NVIDIA AI Workbench is a free client application that handles Git repositories and containers and manages dev environments.
 * Fork this repository into your own GitHub account.
 * Inside AI Workbench:
     * Click Clone Project and enter the GitHub repository URL of your newly-forked repo.
     * AI Workbench will automatically clone the repo and build out the project environment, which can take a while to complete.
     * In the Environment tab, add your own token (key) in the Secret section for both the HUGGING_FACE_HUB_TOKEN and NVCF_RUN_KEY.

-**Note:** [NVIDIA AI Workbench](https://www.youtube.com/watch?v=ntMRzPzSvM4) is the easiest way to get this RAG app running.
-- NVIDIA AI Workbench is a <ins>free client application</ins> that you can install on your own machines.
-- It provides portable and reproducible dev environments by handling Git repos and containers for you.
-- Installing on a local system?
-Check out our guides here for [Windows](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/windows.html), [Local Ubuntu 22.04](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/ubuntu-local.html) and for [macOS 12 or higher](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/macos.html)
-- Installing on a remote system?
-Check out our guide for [Remote Ubuntu 22.04](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/ubuntu-remote.html)
+You will need to create a free account respectively on [Hugging Face](https://huggingface.co) and [NVIDIA NGN](https://ngc.nvidia.com/signin) even if you plan to use Finexial locally.
+    * Still in the Environment tab, click on Start Environment.
+    * Then click on Start Chat to launch the application.
+A new tab in your web browser will automatically open.

+You are now ready to go!

+### How to use Finexial

+Now that the system is set up, you can run Finexial:
+1. Choose your inference more (local or cloud).
+2. Click on the button Start Finexial.
+3. Upload your document(s) in pdf.
+4. Use the chat box to ask questions about the reports and documents uploaded using natural language.
+At anytime you can start again from scratch by clearing your chat history (Clear History button) or remote the document(s) uploaded (Clear Database button).

+### Hardware requirements for local inference

+While there are no hardware requirements for cloud inference, if you are running Finexial locally you will need to ensure you have sufficient GPU resources.
+For this project, I used an Nvidia RTX 3090.

+## How it works

 ### Table 1 Default Supported Models by Inference Mode

 <details>